-Environmental Efficiency has many years experience in Bund Wall Design & Construction.
-The purpose of a bund wall is to provide containment for oil tanks or drums in the case of a leak.
+Environmental Efficiency has many years’ experience in Bund Design & Construction.
+The purpose of a bund is to provide containment for oil tanks or drums in the case of a leak or tank failure.
 Bunds therefore need to be correctly designed to provide adequate containment.

 The first consideration is to ensure the bund has adequate capacity.
 The rules in Ireland and the UK used to be similar but following the Buncefield fire, the UK rules are significantly more rigorous than in Ireland.
 The rules are summarised below

 | The bund capacity must be the greater of